CANCELLED DUE TO INCLEMENT WEATHER - Christmas Tree and Electronics Recycling Event on Saturday, January 7, 2017.

 Keep Dalton-Whitfield Beautiful, Inc. (KDWB) is your local Keep America Beautiful affiliate dedicated to creating a vibrant community by engaging individuals to take greater responsibility for their local environment.
 KDWB board members and volunteers focus on activities that promote Litter Prevention, Beautification, and Waste Reduction and Recycling.

 The Dalton-Whitfield Solid Waste Authority supports KDWB both philosophically and financially to promote environmental education in local schools and the community.
+This website is sponsored by the Authority.

 - Christmas Tree and Electronics Recycling in January